karthij15/Interview/README.md

 14. Super class for unchecked exception and for checked exception?
 15. How long you need for relocation
 16. Salary Expectation

+# SquareShift - Chennai

+## First Round
+1. Air Plane Seating alogrithm : https://github.com/karthij15/squareshift

+## Second Round
+1. Drawbacks of Monolith
+2. Explain a scenario which you come across related to data incosistency
+3. How will you handle inventory out of stock scenario
+4. How you will review a code?
+Review your submitted code.